 The standing trustee may make necessary preapproved expenditures from fiduciary expense funds to administer the cases efficiently and effectively.
 Expenses must be reasonable, actual, necessary, relate to the duties of the standing trustee and be supported by appropriate documentation.
+The standing trustee must not allocate expenses with a related entity except as provided by 28 C.F.R. § 58.4(d)(2)(ii) and (iii).
 Expenses must be paid each month before the standing trustee's personal compensation is paid.
-The following budget categories are explained: